 The process of setting up an automatic payment is slightly different for each service.
 While some allow you to set up a schedule of payments using their online platform, many will require that you speak with a customer service person to organise this over the phone.

-Let them know how much you want to exchange, where you want the funds sent, and how often you want this to occur.
+Let the service know how much you want to exchange, where you want the funds sent, and how often you want this to occur.
 You’ll need your recipient’s bank details on hand, so you can provide all the information required.

 Step 2 – Provide instructions